Opinion sexual assault at mit

 34

-Marianne Gerard about 10 years ago
+Marianne Gerard over 10 years ago

 Thank you for posting this.
 I feel you do an excellent job generating awareness of a huge problem.
 I am a professor at a small liberal arts school in Michigan, and I hope to incorporate your words in my lecture to foster discussion.
 I look forward to reading "part two".